Fairmont Hotels & Resorts: Canadian Pacific Hotels

 Canadian Pacific Hotels (CP Hotels) began as a division of the Canadian Pacific Railway (CPR) Hotels department.
 The division operated a series of hotels along CPR's rail lines as early as 1886.
 Many of these resort hotels were built and operated by the railway's hotel department, while a few were later acquired from Canadian National Hotels, a hotel division of the Canadian National Railway.
 Over the years, a collection of grand railway hotels was put together throughout Canada, both rural and urban.
 By the 1980s, CP Hotels' collection included the Chateau Lake Louise, the Banff Springs Hotel, the Château Frontenac, the Empress Hotel, the Palliser Hotel, the Fairmont Royal York, and others.
 In addition to its properties in Canada, the hotel chain operated a few hotels outside Canada, with properties in Germany, Israel, Mexico, and the United States.

 CPR's rival Grand Trunk Railway and later Canadian National Railway copied Van Horne's approach by building hotels such as the Jasper Park Lodge in Jasper, Alberta, and the Château Laurier in Ottawa.
 CPR purchased Canadian National Hotels, Canadian National Railway's hotel division in 1988, making CP Hotels the nation's largest hotel owner.
 In the 1990s, CP Hotels began to expand and purchased the Canadian Delta Hotels chain and the international Princess Hotels chain in 1998, which became wholly owned subsidiaries of CP Hotels.
-In 1999, the CP Hotels purchased the San Francisco-based Fairmont Hotels and Resorts chain.
+In 1999, the CP Hotels purchased the San Francisco-based Fairmont Hotels & Resorts chain.